pkarsy/rcCalibrator/README.md

 void setup() {
     // The clock will be a little slow
     // but serial communication will be perfect
-    // Note that "osccal" avoids the values 128-131
+    // Note that "osccal" (and modified AtmagaBOOT) avoids the values 128-131
     // and there is no danger to go from the upper OSCCAL region (128, 129, ...)
     // to the lower (..., 126, 127)
     // See Frequency-OSCCAL graph in the datasheet